U.S. flag

 Genetic counseling.

 SMCD is inherited in an autosomal dominant manner.
-Most individuals diagnosed with SMCD have the disorder as the result of a de novo COL10A1 pathogenic variant.
-Some individuals diagnosed with SMCD have an affected parent.
+Approximately half of individuals diagnosed with SMCD have an affected parent (the heterozygous parent almost always exhibits features of the condition; however, considerable intrafamilial phenotypic variability is observed).
+Approximately half of individuals diagnosed with SMCD have the disorder as the result of a de novo COL10A1 pathogenic variant.
 Each child of an individual with SMCD has a 50% chance of inheriting the COL10A1 pathogenic variant.
 If the proband and the proband's reproductive partner are affected with different dominantly inherited skeletal dysplasias, genetic counseling becomes more complicated because of the risk of inheriting two dominantly inherited bone growth disorders.
-If the COL10A1 pathogenic variant has been identified in the affected parent, prenatal testing for a pregnancy at increased risk for SMCD and preimplantation genetic testing are possible.
+Once the COL10A1 pathogenic variant has been identified in an affected family member, prenatal testing for a pregnancy at increased risk for SMCD and preimplantation genetic testing are possible.

 Diagnosis